 Children who live closest to the school, based on the shortest distance between the school and their home address

-There is no designated catchment area for Holcombe Grammar School, but children who live closer to the school (measured by the shortest available safe walking route between their home and the school) will receive priority for places.
+Holcombe Grammar School doesn't have a catchment area.
+However, children who live closer to the school receive priority for places.
+This distance is measured based on the shortest available safe walking route between the child's home and the school.

 The 11 plus is designed to select the most academically-able children in the country.
 Here are our top tips to help you and your child feel confident for exam day!

 It’s important to build a good knowledge base before the 11 plus.
 Using a ‘little and often’ approach when learning is key – our brains encode new information more effectively when dealing with smaller ‘chunks’ of information.
 For children aged 10–11, child psychologists recommend regular study sessions of 20–30 minutes.

 Atom Home makes learning a more enjoyable process for your child.
 They'll explore exciting worlds full of interactive questions, earning coins to spend in the Atom shop.
 Atom's adaptive algorithm fits to your child, showing them questions at just the right level of difficulty to keep them motivated.

 11 plus exams test your child’s ability to analyse and interpret written information.
 Regular reading is a great way to help your child build these skills.

 Encourage them to read books from different genres and by a diverse range of authors.
 Increasing the variety of your child’s reading will help them understand different styles, tones and purposes.
 Meanwhile, reading a little every day will help widen their vocabulary, sharpen their analytical thinking, and enhance their imagination.